 Some solar farms may be associated with battery storage as well as feeding into the National Grid.
 Siting of batteries should be considered carefully in relation to bridleways and byways because of the fire risk.
 Apart from the immediate health and safety risk, such fires are very difficult to control, produce high levels of toxins, so closure of all public access may be required.
-In addition, access routes may be severely damaged by operations to attend the fire.
+In addition, access routes may be severely damaged by operations to attend the fire so access that avoids bridleways and byways should be provided.